PAARKAVYB/EXPERIMENT--02-Interfacing-a-Digital-output-LED-to-LPC2148-ARM-7-Microcontroller-/README.md

 Figure -11 Hex file for simulation

-Step 9: Select the hex file from the Kiel program folder and import the program in to the microcontroller as shown in figure 11 ,  debug and if no errors in connections are found, run the VSM simulation to view the output.
+Step 10: Select the hex file from the Kiel program folder and import the program in to the microcontroller as shown in figure 11 ,  debug and if no errors in connections are found, run the VSM simulation to view the output.

-# KIEL - PROGRAM FOR LED BLINKING ON AND OFF (BLINKING)
+# KIEL - PROGRAM FOR LED BLINKING ON AND OFF (BLINKING):
 ```
 #include <lpc214x.h>